Why Revenue Retention—Not Just Customer Retention—Is Important in CX Success

-A Vice President of Marketing I once worked with had a saying that he would frequently use throughout his day: “Not that.”
+A Vice President of Marketing we once worked with had a saying that he would frequently use throughout his day: “Not that.”

 His “Not that” saying was his way of staying focused on the most important tasks at hand and not getting sidetracked by extraneous events.
-“Not that” often comes to my mind as I juggle both professional and personal obligations.
+“Not that” should come to mind as we juggle both professional and personal obligations.
 What’s most important – “that.”
 What can wait until later – “not that.”

 As companies try to maximize revenue and profitability, they often try to determine which customers are most critical and must be retained (“that”), and which customers may not be as critical (“not that”) due to any number of reasons—misalignment between customer needs and solution capabilities, sky high support costs, or incompatibilities with future strategic direction.